 Operating expenses are recognised as an expense in the period to which they relate.

-Operating expenses were $95.335 million lower than budget due to the timing of transformation programme expenditure on consultants and contractors, a reduction in travel costs due to new technology solutions that enable us to meet and work together virtually and COVID-19 related travel restrictions, and transformation operating contingency funding that has been transferred to 2021-22.
+Operating expenses were $166.313 million lower than budget due to a reduction in transformation programme expenditure on consultants and contractors, and a reduction in travel costs due to new technology solutions that enable us to meet and work together virtually.
+Ongoing COVID-19-related restrictions reduced travel and legal activity.
+Transformation operating contingency funding, budgeted as other operating expenses, has been returned to the Crown.